evansims/uximage/README.md

 I recommend exporting your JPGs at 30% quality and WebPs at 60%.
 All of the demos provided use this approach so you can try it for yourself.

-### Lazy Loading
-This library automatically unloads lazy loaded images after the viewport is scrolled beyond a threshold.
-This is done to conserve memory on mobile devices and provide better page performance on sites that implement "infinite scrolling" techniques.